The Team

 Heidi Wurmann is the Acting Assistant Deputy Minister of the Corporate Services Division in the Department of Families.
 She is responsible for providing leadership and direction on all departmental legislation as well as program support and policy advice on issues that affect the department.
 She is also responsible for the Disability Issues Office, implementation of the Poverty Reduction Strategy, and oversight of the arms-length Social Services Appeal Board and Office of the Vulnerable Persons Commissioner.

 She has been with the Government of Manitoba since 2008 when she joined as a policy analyst.
-Before joining the civil service, Heidi worked in British Columbia as the Executive Director of a women’s centre and shelter.
+Before joining the civil service, Heidi worked in British Columbia as the executive director of a women’s centre and shelter.
 Heidi has a Bachelor of Arts in Anthropology and a Bachelor of Social Work from the University of Victoria, and a Masters of Social Work from the University of Manitoba.
 She lives in the West End of Winnipeg with her partner and daughter.

 Dana Arabe

 Dana Arabe is a proud Indigenous woman of mixed ancestry, a mother of two, and carries with her over a decade of executive management experience in the not-for-profit sector.
-Born in Winnipeg, Manitoba, Dana has dedicated her professional and volunteer activities to strengthening and supporting Indigenous children, youth and families in Winnipeg’s Inner City.
+Born in Winnipeg, Manitoba, Dana has dedicated her professional and volunteer activities to strengthening and supporting Indigenous children, youth and families in Winnipeg’s inner city.
 She is passionate about empowering families and working from a collective strengths-based perspective to address the root causes of violence and social inequity in our community.
-Dana is currently the Executive Director of Wahbung Abinoonjiiag, a domestic violence prevention,crisis and healing centre for children and their families.
+Dana is currently the executive director of Wahbung Abinoonjiiag, a domestic violence prevention, crisis and healing centre for children and their families.

 Present & Past Funders